 - Adjust Red Primary hue slightly

-- Reduce Blue Primary saturation
+- Reduce Blue Primary satuSaturationional:

 - Slightly reduce Sharpness

-- Add subtle Post-Crop Vignetting
+- Add subtle Post-CrVignettethe thing

-How to edit photos in vintage look?
+How do you use photos for a vintage look?

 Steps to create vintage photo effects: